jpreardon/good-morning-display/WORKLOG.md

 I updated destinationLocationToComplexIdMap.json in my fork of the MTA destinations project.
 I'll see if there are any more undefined stations in the morning and maybe on Saturday before submitting a pull request.

-Update the code for Kingsbridge Road, again.
+- Update the code for Kingsbridge Road, again.
 Fixes #35.
+- Find station names in stations file rather than complexes.
+Fixes #34.
+- Add latest destination location mappings.

 ### 2021-02-17